 It is midnight in McGregor College, Afikpo, Ebonyi state.
 Can you believe it?
 I am lying on this bunk bed, staring at the iron bars above me as if they are prison bars.
 They might as well be.
 I am shaking my head and asking questions of God.
 My mattress feels permeable, I can feel the iron beneath it.
 Somebody spread their underwear opposite me.
 The room reeks of damp underwear and over-worn shoes.
 There are maybe 30 other bunk beds in the room I am in.

 Welcome to Midnight in Ebonyi!
 Take a seat.
 You know the drill.
 Read my unfiltered thoughts as I embellish them with good music.
 Today, I have featured the best songs from the first half of the year.
-Mohbad’s Feel Good is not on the list, but it is the theme song for my camp experience.
+Mohbad’s Feel Good is the theme song for my NYSC camp experience.
 Because on God, emi ti gbera la ti 4:30.

 I came all the way for NYSC and this place is as bad as I feared.
 I am not meant to be here, this was supposed to be straightforward.
 We have no sockets in our rooms, our bathrooms are far away and I have had to learn how to use a pit latrine.
 Our mandatory, daily schedule runs from 5AM to 10PM.
 There is a lot of standing and marching.
 Sadistic soldiers are always in our business.